BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 - User enters username and password on login page.
 - Client transmits credentials to server.
-- Server hashes password using SHA256.
+- Password is hashed on the client side using SHA256.
 - Username and hashed password compared against `USER` table in SQLite database.
 - Match found → user/admin logged in successfully.
 - No match → login denied (invalid credentials).